giuseppefioccola/draft-fmbk-metaverse/draft-fmbk-icnrg-metaverse.md

-The Information-Centric Networking (ICN) introduces named information objects, e.g. media contents, as the central concept as opposed to a physical computer, or node.
-In ICN approaches, the principal paradigm is not host-to-host communication as in the current Internet architecture ({{?RFC7927}}).
+The Information-Centric Networking (ICN) introduces named information objects, e.g. media contents, as the central concept as opposed to a physical computer, or node ({{?RFC7927}}).
+In ICN approaches, the principal paradigm is not host-to-host communication as in the current Internet architecture.
 The increasing demand for highly scalable and efficient distribution of content has motivated the development of architectures that focus on information objects, their properties, and receiver interest in the network to achieve efficient and